In the words of the murdered professor who appears as an interactive hologram in Hollywood’s film, I,Robot, starring Will Smith:

 Whether because of the threat of false allegations, or because you annoy and tire your ex, the number of opportunities you will have to engage and negotiate face-to-face are going to be limited, so you have to make the most of them.
 This means having new strategies, for your own safety as well as to make any progress.
 Everything in your normal communication toolbox will have been exhausted.
 Clearly, nothing now works.
 So, you need some more tools, but which ones?

 What most men fail to grasp is that what they really lack is an ability to negotiate with someone who has all the power.
-Quite often I found myself thinking that the reason a relationship existed at all with a client was because of the control his partner exercised over him all along (I told you this would be non-PC didn’t I)?
+Quite often I found myself thinking that the reason a relationship existed at all with a client was because of the control his partner exercised over him all along.
 So, my third tip is: seek assertiveness training before you meet-up and go at things in the same old way – and get the same old responses.
 Assertiveness not in the sense of aggression or control, but assertiveness behavioural therapy to help you cope with being in a position of weakness but nonetheless calmly getting what you need for your children without feeling upset or angered by needing to ask.

 I would like to interject an anecdote at this point.
 A father was subject of a Family Court dispute some 20-years ago.
 Since then, although he had as much contact as he wanted with his son, now in his twenties, his relationship with him was consequently strained, with long periods of no replies to phone calls, no cards sent on special occasions and so on.
 He knew his son was living on a constant diet of alienation against him, by his mother, and her extended family.
 His son then became tragically sick and had some life-changing surgery.
 This lead to further surgery that then went wrong.
 After visiting his son in hospital, the father was overcome with how close to death his son looked.
 On the way home, he was speaking to his wife in one of their rare phone calls when he suddenly broke down uncontrollably in tears saying how much he loved his son and how much he feared for his life.